 Section 7.3 Composition of the Board of Directors.
-The board of directors shall consist of nineteen (19) board members elected by the Sectors as follows:
+The board of directors shall consist of nineteen (19) board members, seventeen (17) of the board members are elected by the Industry Sectors as follows:

-(a).
-Three (3) directors from the Transmission System Operators

-(b).
-Two (2) directors from the Generators and Power Marketers

-(c).
-Five (5) directors from the Investor Owned Utilities Sector;
+- (a) Three (3) directors from the Transmission System Operators Sector; - (b) Two (2) directors from the Generators and Power Marketers Sector; - (c) Five (5) directors from the Investor Owned Utilities Sector;

-(1).
-Two (2) directors must be from utilities with less than 3,000 megawatts of end-use load.
+(1) Two (2) directors must be from utilities with less than 3,000 megawatts of end-use load.

-(2).
-Three (3) directors must be from utilities with 3,000 megawatts or greater of end-use load.
+(2) Three (3) directors must be from utilities with 3,000 megawatts or greater of end-use load.

-(d).
-Two (2) directors from the Cooperative Sector;

-(e).
-Two (2) directors from the Municipal Utilities Sector;

-(f).
-One (1) director from the Federal Power Marketing Agencies;
+- (d) Two (2) directors from the Cooperative Sector; - (e) Two (2) directors from the Municipal Utilities Sector; - (f) One (1) director from the Federal Power Marketing Agencies; and

-Two (2) directors from the Canadian Utilities Sector provided that (g). both directors are not residents of the same Canadian province;
+(g) Two (2) directors from the Canadian Utilities Sector provided that both directors are not residents of the same Canadian province.